 Father and Educator

-He began his priestly life as a gifted teacher and educator in the Pallottine House of Studies in Schoenstatt, Vallendar.
+Early in his priestly life, he proved to be a gifted teacher and educator in the Pallottine House of Studies in Schoenstatt, Vallendar.
 An extraordinary bond of trust developed between him and his students.
 They made his love for Mary their own and through his message learned to see her as a bridge leading to a deep, fervent love of God.

 It was together with these students that Father Kentenich sealed the original “covenant of love” with Mary on October 18, 1914, which is now known as the founding date of Schoenstatt.
 He founded the Schoenstatt Sisters of Mary on October 1, 1926.